 After spitting in the tube, I mailed off the kit and confirmed that it was sent off in the app.
 The app "tracked" the kit's journey from being received at the lab to processing and more before it told me my results were in.

 AncestryHealth can flag potential health conditions based on the family history you filled out, or by variants detected in your DNA sample.

-Outside of the health report, the test generated an Ethnicity Estimate report, which showed what regions in the world my ancestors were most likely linked to.
-AncestryDNA estimated my highest connection was England, Wales and Northwestern Europe.
-It also flagged the Scottish Lowlands, Northern England and Northern Ireland.
+You get an Ethnicity Estimate report, which shows which regions in the world your ancestors were most likely linked to.
 This area on the map was color-coded, along with the others that my DNA was linked to.
-The AncestryDNA Regions list has over 1,000 regions that your sample is tested against, so you'll see where your DNA didn't turn up results too.
-The report also includes a brief history of each area.
+The AncestryDNA Regions list has over 1,000 regions that your sample is tested against, so you'll see where your DNA didn't turn up results, too.

 Unlike Ancestry, 23andMe does have FDA approval as a risk screener for a handful of genetic conditions and diseases -- if you're primarily interested in DNA testing for this purpose, 23andMe is the better choice.